-Using the Select Object tool, select the CAD block and then go to Edit> Copy .
+- Using the Select Object tool, select the CAD block and then select Edit> Copy from the menu.

-Click Edit> Paste> Paste Hold Position and click in the plan to paste the CAD block.
+- Select Edit> Paste> Paste Hold Position from the menu to paste the CAD block over your existing plan.

-Toggle the CAD, As-Built Mask layer to show and hide the mask.
+Toggle the CAD, As-Built Mask layer to show or hide the mask.